-Consent is one of the simplest and most effective ways of ensuring that the data you obtain can be lawfully stored and processed.
+Consent is one of the most effective ways of ensuring that the data you obtain can be lawfully stored and processed.
 It is a well-known mechanism under the DPD, but the GDPR contains a stricter definition that makes it more difficult to obtain proper consent.

 Whereas under the DPD consent can be implied, the GDPR states that consent must be explicit; doubly so for sensitive personal data.

 This means that consent must be unambiguous, voluntary, and explicit.
 It must be affirmative.
 In other words, a user must click the ‘I Agree’ button in order for consent to be valid.